dod-advana/gamechanger/deploy/README.md

 ```shell
 ./start.sh
 ```
-7. Using a web browser, navigate to your machine's IP address (ie 127.0.0.1) or hostname (ie localhost) on port 8080.
+7. Using a web browser, navigate to your machine's IP address (ie 127.0.0.1) or hostname (ie localhost) on port 8080 or 8443.

 ## Populating GAMECHANGER data store with local files
-[GAMECHANGER crawlers](https://github.com/dod-advana/gamechanger-crawlers) run periodically to retrieve source content and may be found here.
+[GAMECHANGER crawlers](https://github.com/dod-advana/gamechanger-crawlers) run periodically to retrieve source content.
 Additional ingest components may be found in the [GAMECHANGERS data](https://github.com/dod-advana/gamechanger-data) project.
+An image to support ingest operations is built during the `build.sh` script's execution, but crawling is left as an exercise for prospective users.

-To demonstrate ingest, however, you may use the `gamechanger/deploy/local-ingest.sh` script with a directory containing raw files for ingest.
+To demonstrate ingest, you may use the `gamechanger/deploy/local-ingest.sh` script with a directory containing raw files for ingest.
 ```shell
 ./local-ingest.sh /path/to/raw/files
 ```